Last minute cruising: How to get the best deals

 Although you can DIY your booking, seeking the help of a travel agency can let you access some exciting discounts.
 In fact, travel agencies usually can offer lower prices or booking bonuses to their clients.

-Before you book your cruise, you should definitely shop around to look for the best deals.
+Before booking your cruise, you should shop around to look for the best deals.
 You can check on agencies’ websites, or ask for more details in-store.
 You can even call them, and ask about their last-minute deals.

 If you are traveling with a group of people, you may be able to get even a better deal, since cruise lines are more likely to welcome group bookings with interesting discounts or special packages.